Say you write one good LinkedIn post. Call it half an hour by the time you've researched, drafted, and found the hook.

 - YouTube Shorts description - SEO-optimized description with relevant keywords for discoverability

 One piece of content.
 Eight platform-native versions.
-The whole process took about 10 minutes including edits.
+The whole process takes minutes, not an afternoon.

 Without the Repurpose Studio, this would have been 60-90 minutes of manual adaptation work.
 Over a week with 4-5 source posts, that's 4-7 hours saved.
 Over a month, it's 16-28 hours.
 Over a year, you're looking at 200+ hours returned to you.